alfie-ns/VidBriefs-Desktop/desktop-todo.md

 - [ ] ai-scripts/copy-all-scripts.sh
 - [ ] go improve the code

-- [ ] make nexus create an account on a login page
+- [ ] make nexus able to create an account on a login page

 insights to extrapolate: